cressidagp/arcluascripts/README.md

 Lua scripts for Instances, Bosses, Creatures, GameObjects, Gossips and Quests.
 The main focus is set at Ruby Sanctum.

 All script has been writed to prevent variable collision.
-Bosses has been scripted in modular way.
+Some bosses has been scripted in modular way.

+* Add support to load creatures speaches (sound + text + emote) from database
 * AI Summons loaded from database (experimental)
 * AI Out of Combat Cast loaded from database (eperimental)
-* There are some others script wich are uncompleted or gonna be ported to APE
+* There are some others script wich are uncompleted, useless or gonna be ported to APE

 Icecrown Citadel  | Status
 :-- | :--